Best Supercapacitor Dash Cams 2026: Top 6 Picks

 ❌ Cons

-• Parking monitoring requires hardwire kit for extended use
+• Parking monitoring usually requires a hardwire kit for extended use

-Editor’s Verdict: The VIOFO A229 Pro is the premium pick for drivers who want the best dual-channel supercapacitor dash cam money can buy in 2026.
-The dual STARVIS 2 sensors and 2K rear resolution justify the higher price for anyone serious about documentation quality.
+Editor’s Verdict: The VIOFO A229 Pro is the premium pick for drivers who want the best dual-channel supercapacitor dash cam in this lineup.
+The stronger rear-camera resolution is the clearest reason to choose it over cheaper dual-camera models.

 • Video Resolution: 4K 2160P (front) / 2K 1440P (rear)